farsightsec/dnstable/README.md

 `dnstable` relies on `libmtbl` for the actual storage of passive DNS records.
 `libmtbl` provides fast lookups of partial keys, so the precise encoding of dnstable records is optimized to take advantage of this property.

+The `dnstable_convert` utility previously in this repository has been split out into its own repository at [dnstable-convert](https://github.com/dnsdb/dnstable-convert) to reduce the dependencies of `dnstable`.